I tried delivering a static site using AWS S3

 "Resource" Specify the bucket to which you want to grant permissions

-Once you have finished entering the bucket policy, click Save!
+Once you've finished entering the bucket policy, click Save!

-Finally, upload the content and check the display!
+Finally, upload some content and check how it displays!

-Click on the name of the bucket you created from the list.
+Click on the bucket name you created in the list.

 2016-08-22_12h24_06

-Click Upload in the upper left corner of the screen to upload hrml files etc.
+Click "Upload" in the upper left corner of the screen to upload your HTML file, etc.

 A file and folder selection screen will appear, so